Somatic Trauma Release

 Sessions are either online from anywhere in the world via live Zoom, or in-person in NYC.

-In-person sessions are in Midtown Manhattan and carry a small additional fee.
+In-person sessions are in Midtown Manhattan on select days and carry a small additional fee.

-Private groups as well as couples’ sessions are also available.
+Private groups as well as couples’ sessions are also available for breathwork.